jgoppert/zephyr-comms/README.md

 	* Documented debugging process
 	* Software in the Loop (SITL) support
 	* Hardware in the Loop (HITL) support
+    * Minimal maintenance (One supported toolchain only)
+	  * One officially supported development environment: ubuntu 22.04
+      * One official simulator: Gazebo Fortress

 At the completion of this project, we hope to have a flight controller that is useful for research and can rapidly deploy new algorithms that can be verified.